FemtoCaching: Wireless Video Content Delivery through Distributed Caching Helpers: Introduction

 \subsection{Prior Work}

-The idea of using caching to support mobility in networks has been explored in\cite{siris2011}\cite{sourlas2010}\cite{gaddah2010}\cite{vasilakos2012}.
+The idea of using caching to support mobility in networks has been explored in\cite{siris2011,sourlas2010,gaddah2010,vasilakos2012}.
 The main underlying theme behind this body of work is to use caching at wireless access points to enable mobility in publish/subscribe networks.
 In other words, when a user moves from one location to another the delay experienced by the user during ``hand-off'' between two access points can be minimized if the data is cached at the access points when the user connects to it.
 Different procedures for caching have been analyzed with the aim to support mobility.
 For more references, we refer the reader to references in\cite{vasilakos2012}.
-In another line of work, \cite{baev2008}\cite{borst2010}, cache placement problems have been considered for the content distribution networks which form a distributed caching infrastructure on the wired network.
-There is a substantial amount of prior work on caching algorithms for web and video content (e.g., \cite{cachingrefs2},~\cite{cachingrefs1},~\cite{cachingrefs3} and references therein).
-This prior work focuses on wired, does not rely on content popularity statistics and does not have the wireless topology aspects that are central in our formulation.
+In another line of work, \cite{baev2008,borst2010}, cache placement problems have been considered for the content distribution networks which form a distributed caching infrastructure on the wired network.
+There is a substantial amount of prior work on caching algorithms for web and video content (e.g., \cite{cachingrefs2,cachingrefs1,cachingrefs3} and references therein).
+These prior works focus on wired networks, do not rely on content popularity statistics and do not have the wireless topology aspects that are central in our formulation.

-Coded caching, posed as an index coding problem, has been studied in \cite{maddah2013decentralized}\cite{maddah2012fundamental} where a single base station is the only transmitter, the users cache content individually and user demands are arbitrary.
+Coded caching, posed as an index coding problem, has been studied in \cite{maddah2013decentralized,maddah2012fundamental} where a single base station is the only transmitter, the users cache content individually and user demands are arbitrary.
 Scaling laws of wireless networks with caching was recently explored in \cite{niesen2009caching}.
 Further, \cite{gitzenis2012asymptotic} focuses on asymptotic scaling laws for joint content replication and delivery in ad-hoc wireless networks with multi-hop relaying, although this paper does not aim at the optimal solution of the cache placement problem, but at obtaining scaling laws for large networks.